Dr. Chris Illert's Proto-Australian Aboriginal Language

 Abstract

 This paper outlines the discoveries of Dr. Chris Illert during the 1990s and early 2000s in regard to the Proto-Australian language based on Aboriginal Australian - a language which can be inferred to date back in deep-time to approximately 65,000 years ago.
-As the oldest surviving and still spoken language on the planet with such ancient roots, it represents a veritable Rosetta Stone (i.e. idealised Proto-World language) in regard to the development of modern languages.
-It is significant, despite the fact that it does not include a written equivalent and is nowhere to be found in a Google 'oldest language' search.
+As the oldest surviving and still spoken language on the planet, it represents a veritable Rosetta Stone (i.e. idealised Proto-World language) in regard to the development of modern languages.
+Proto-Australia is significant, despite the fact that it does not include a written equivalent and is nowhere to be found in a Google 'oldest language' search, wherein such a search only results in recent languages (i.e. less than 5,000 years old) with written equivalents.

 Contents